bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 ```

 To help with troubleshooting, you can use the GWA API to get a health check for each of the upstream services to verify the Gateway is connecting OK.

-Go to the [GWA API](https://gwa-api-gov-bc-ca.test.api.gov.bc.ca/docs/#/Service%20Status/get_namespaces__namespace__services), enter in the new credentials that were generated in step #2, click `Try it out`, enter your namespace and click `Execute`.
-The results are returned in a JSON object.

 ## 6. View metrics